marcus-reyes/EEE198_UCL10/README.md

 4. <b>Discrepancy on validation and test accuracies</b>
-    To test if the validation set limits the performance of the SA search, we experimented on using larger validation set sizes and found that indeed this mehotd of low-fidelity estimation results to a strong bias towards the small validation data.
+    To test if the validation set limits the performance of the SA search, we experimented on using larger validation set sizes and found that indeed this method of low-fidelity estimation results to a strong bias towards the small validation data.